eventhorizontelescope/docker-recipes/README.md

 This is a container library for the Event Horizon Telescope (EHT).
 The directory "bin/" contains convenience scripts that make Docker easier to use.
-The following directories container Dockerfiles for building container images that are used in processing EHT data.
+The following directories contain Dockerfiles for building container images that are used in processing EHT data.

 - difx: the DiFX 2.5.1 package for correlating EHT observations.